 The nearest town is Amesbury, which is a 15-minute drive away.

-The construction of the landmark started roughly around 3000 BC.
+The construction of the landmark started roughly around 3000 BC and continued till 2000 BC.

 Stonehenge is visited by about a million people every year.
 Here's everything you need to know to plan your visit to Stonehenge.

-Yes, Stonehenge is open to the public during the summer solstice.
+Yes, Stonehenge is open to the public during the summer solstice and the winter solstice.
+However, the summer solstice also sees peak crowds, especially between June and August, so plan your visit accordingly.

-Stonehenge is mostly derived from Old English; stan meaning 'stone' and hencg referring to 'hinge' or hen(c)en, which means 'to hang'.
+Stonehenge is mostly derived from Old English; stan means 'stone' and hencg refers to 'hinge' or hen(c)en, which means 'to hang'.

 Stonehenge is on the Salisbury Plain in Wiltshire, England.